CBD and THC are very different compounds, each with their own unique effects.

 Which brings us on to the endocannabinoid system:

 Cannabinoids such as THC and CBD interact with a system in charge of internal balance (homeostasis) called the endocannabinoid system (ECS).

 The ECS is a network consisting of receptors found all across the body, including in our immune system, brain and central nervous system.

 It has 2 receptors, CB1 and CB2, and they serve different purposes, binding with cannabinoids produced internally by our body and those entering our bodies through the consumption of cannabis.

-THC has a strong affinity for the CB1 receptor, and it is directly activated by the compound, binding to the receptor-like a missing piece of a jigsaw.
-It is this direct interaction which causes the cannabis high.
+THC has a strong affinity for CB1 receptors, and it is directly activated by the compound, binding to the receptor-like a missing piece of a jigsaw.
+It is this direct interaction which causes the marijuana high.